cw118/git-practice/README.md

 - **Command line interface (CLI):** a command line program that accepts text input for users to interact with operating systems — this includes managing files (creating, moving, deleting, etc.), running programs, configuring computers, etc.
   - Some examples of CLIs: Command Prompt (Windows), Terminal (Mac), Linux, etc.
   - Many applications use a command line and/or CLI, or create their own command line tool: npm (a package manager for JavaScript), Git, GitHub CLI, etc.
+- **Local machine:** this really just refers to your laptop, desktop, or whichever electronic device you're using to code
+  - A *local copy/clone/version, etc.* is just a copy of a file that you've cloned from a remote source onto your computer.
+For example, if you fork this repository on GitHub, then clone it into a folder named `cw118-git-practice` on your laptop, the folder/directory `cw118-git-training` is considered a local copy/clone/version of this `git-practice` repo.

 ## Basic commands

 Starting by familiarizing myself with basic Git commands and following some tutorials.

 ### Key/general commands

+While GitHub interface is quite easy to use and navigate, it doesn't allow (at least from what I've seen) users to edit multiple files in one commit (not counting adding files by upload).
+To commit and push changes in multiple files at once *(in just one commit, rather than committing separately for each file)*, you'll want to make a local copy of a repository on your computer; you can then use Git to save and push your local changes to a/the GitHub repo online.

+> **Note:** There are also tools like [GitHub Desktop](https://desktop.github.com/) and [Git Tower](https://www.git-tower.com/windows) (and many, many more!) that help simplify Git and your development workflow with a more "user-friendly" interface, but it's always good to know/learn the terminal.

 #### Terminal/Command line